June 25th, 2024

 May 14th – June 1st 2018

 Dr. Huang was selected as a faculty scholar of the Summer Institute on the Future of Graduate Studies, by the Graduate School of Louisiana State University.
 This summer program provides an overview of central issues in graduate education, and a historical and structural frame for thinking about those issues.
-Attending scholars will study preliminary reports and recommendations made by Education Mentors*, to further develop their leadership in curricular and programmatic initiatives that will work together with LSU’s Strategic Plan of Graduate Studies.

 May 4th – 8th, 2018